-1. All matters concerning requests for recall or return of insured parcels and obtaining and disposition of return receipts therefor, and the adjustment of indemnity claims in connection therewith, not covered by this agreement, shall be governed by the provisions of the Americo-Spanish Parcel Post Convention1 and the Universal Postal Union Convention and the Detailed Regulations for its Execution, respectively, in so far as they are applicable and are not inconsistent with the provisions of this agreement, and then, if no other arrangement has been made, the internal legislation, regulations, and rulings of the United States of America and the Republic of Guatemala, according to the country involved, shall govern.
+1. All matters concerning requests for recall or return of insured parcels and obtaining and disposition of return receipts therefor, and the adjustment of indemnity claims in connection therewith, not covered by this agreement, shall be governed by the provisions of the Parcel Post Convention of the Postal Union of the Americas and Spain1 and the Universal Postal Union Convention and the Detailed Regulations for its Execution,2 respectively, in so far as they are applicable and are not inconsistent with the provisions of this agreement, and then, if no other arrangement has been made, the internal legislation, regulations, and rulings of the United States of America and Spain according to the country involved, shall govern.

-2. The Postmaster General of the United States of America and the of the Republic of Guatemala shall have authority to make from time to time by correspondence, such changes and modifications and further regulations of order and detail as may become necessary to facilitate the operation of the services contemplated by this agreement.
+2. The Postmaster General of the United States of America and the Director General of Posts and Telecommunications of Spain shall have authority to make from time to time by correspondence, such changes and modifications and further regulations of order and detail as may become necessary to facilitate the operation of the services contemplated by this agreement.